-- 1. Letter stating that advancement funds are being returned to the STATE and brief explanation of advance expenditure. - a.
+- Letter stating that advancement funds are being returned to the STATE and brief explanation of advance expenditure.
 If operations associated with the Advancement did not commence, the letter shall identify the circumstances that prevented commencement of operations.
 This justification letter shall be utilized to determine not only if future Advancements shall be allowed, but also, the termination of the CFIP Agreement. - 2.
-Copy of the approved invoice utilized for granting the advancement. - 3.
-Copy of the last approved invoice. - 4.
+CFIP Advance Payment Request & Progress Report, Section 3.
+A template for this report is available from the FAS.
+The most current version of the report must be utilized. - 3.
+Copy of the last approved invoice package. - 4.
 Check payable to the California Department of Forestry and Fire Protection.

-The Participant/Grantee shall submit the package to the FAS.
+The Grantee shall submit the package to the FAS.
 The FAS will ensure all information is accurate and complete and then submit the package to the Stewardship Forester/Grants Management Unit for approval and processing.
 As a note, no reimbursements for an invoice shall be approved until the Advancement is liquidated, either through approved invoices or the returning of unspent advancement funds.